Five Facts from our Predictive Sales Software that you probably don’t know

 Here are five interesting facts we discovered while analyzing sales transactions of B2B companies.

 Are you interested in learning from your sales data?
 Artificial intelligence makes sales teams truly data-driven, while offering exciting insights.
 Learn what other companies have discovered with us now!

 How did we get to these interesting facts?
-Using our Sales-AI software.
+Using our Predictive Sales-AI software.
 Our AI-based predictive sales software analyzes sales transaction data and generates accurate customer behaviour predictions (cross-selling potential, pricing, and churn risks).

 1. Not all additional data add value for more precise forecasts.

-At the beginning of an individual customer project, we include all the data that a B2B company has available in our analyses.
+At the beginning of an individual customer case, we include all the data that a B2B company has available in our analyses.
 Unaggregated sales transactions are the first prerequisite – nothing works without them.

 However, suppose a company has a maintained CRM system with additional information about its customers (e.g., complaints or how often there is a contact) or competitors.
 In that case, we feed our algorithms with that data as well.

 However, the goal here is not “a lot helps a lot”, but to find out “what helps a lot?”.
 Regular data gathering and structuring are very costly.
 Therefore, it is precious to know what data do I need at all for a precise result?

 Because a good horse only jumps as high as it should.